ebbba-org/ansible-role-bigbluebutton/README.md

 ## Example Playbook

-This is an example, of how to use this role.
-Warning: the value of the Variables should be changed!
+This is an example of how to use this role. *Warning:* the values of the variables should be changed!

-Assuming the following directory stacture:
+Assuming the following directory structure:
 ```
 ├── ansible
     ├── roles
     │   └── ansible-role-bigbluebutton
     ├── playbooks
     │   └── bigbluebutton.yml
+    └── inventory
-    ├── inventory
+	    ├── hosts
         └── host_vars
             └── your-domain.example.com
                 └── vars.yml